BE SAFE! Make sure you are properly warmed up, ready, and use proper form.

 Also try slowed-down/low-intensity versions of various exercises and other body movements.

-Move your arms and shoulders in large, medium, or small circles going forward, backward, or side-to-side.
+Move your arms and shoulders in large, medium, or small circular motions going forward, backward, up-and-down, or side-to-side.

 Can easily be combined with Hip Flexes, Calf Raises, Lunges, Leg Lifts, etc.